-- We will maintain a written record of users who are granted access to our devices and systems. - All staff, learners and visitors will read and sign an acceptable use agreement before being given access to our computer system, IT resources or internet. - The school wifi code with not be shared with staff, parents or visitors.
+- We will maintain a written record of users who are granted access to our devices and systems. - All staff, pupils and visitors will read and sign an acceptable use policy before being given access to our computer system, IT resources or internet.
+Parents will sign an agreement relating to their child.